heidivanparys/inspire/README.md

-# inspire
+# INSPIRE
-Different material related to INSPIRE (Infrastructure for Spatial Information in Europe)
+Different material related to INSPIRE (Infrastructure for Spatial Information in Europe) for sharing online.